Phoenix Coyotes bankruptcy and sale: Failed sale to Matthew Hulsizer

 Hulsizer attended the October 16, 2010 Coyotes' home game versus the Detroit Red Wings and discussed the team with general manager Don Maloney and coach Dave Tippett.
 He spoke publicly for the first time about the purchase stating that he had verbally agreed with the NHL on the purchase price: "Buying a hockey team is like buying a piece of art.
 You don't do it to make a lot of money.
 You do it because you love it."
 The agreement with Glendale is also an oral agreement and the agreement was to be discussed at Glendale council on October 19 behind closed doors.

-Hulsizer attended a November 10, 2010 game of the Coyotes against the Blackhawks in Chicago.
-Although poor attendance at some games at Jobing.Com Arena had led to negative speculation, Hulsizer confirmed that the "process is moving forward" and that "something will be announced imminently."
+Hulsizer attended a November 10, 2010, Coyotes game against the Blackhawks in Chicago.
+Although poor attendance at some games at Jobing.com Arena had led to negative speculation, Hulsizer confirmed that the "process is moving forward" and that "something will be announced imminently."
 Some media speculation had stated that an escape clause with Glendale was a sticking point in negotiations.
 Hulsizer spoke to Fox Sports Arizona and he stated that the City of Glendale "has been excellent to work with."
 By November 23, 2010, the lease between Glendale and Hulsizer had not been discussed publicly by Glendale city council.

 On December 6, 2010, Hulsizer met with members of the NHL's executive committee at the NHL owner's winter meetings.
 The executive committee approved Hulsizer as a potential owner.
 At the same time, the NHL again came to an agreement with TNSE for a possible purchase and move of the team to Winnipeg should the eventuality come to pass.

 Under the announced agreement, the city of Glendale intended to buy back the parking rights to the arena from the Coyotes at a price of $100 million, and manage the arena at an annual cost of $17 million for the next five and a half years, (totalling $97 million) at which point Hulsizer has the option to buy the arena for $140 million.
 Glendale hoped to host the 2013 NHL All-Star Game, but the game was instead awarded to Columbus.
 The $100 million would be raised by a bond issue by the city.
 The lease would run until 2033, at which point Hulsizer could purchase the arena for $40 million.
 The Coyotes would make payments totalling $6 million annually to the city.
 Also under the agreement, the Coyotes would apply to the NHL to rename the team the "Arizona Coyotes".